ChameleonGeek/espressobin2021/README.md

 ## Configure the EspressoBin to boot from the microSD card
 ### This process only has to be performed once.
-1. Install the prepped MicroSD card into the EspressoBin.
-2. Connect an ethernet cable from your network to the EspressoBin's WAN port (the separate ethernet connector).
+1. Connect an ethernet cable from your network to the EspressoBin's WAN port (the separate ethernet connector).
-3. Connect a micro USB cable to the EspressoBin and your computer.
+2. Connect a micro USB cable to the EspressoBin and your computer.
     1. The green power LED will turn on, and your computer will detect that a device has been connected.
 The EspressoBin *is not* powered via USB and *can not* be configured without 12v power.
-4. Connect 12v 2a power to the EspressoBin power connector.
+3. Connect 12v 2a power to the EspressoBin power connector.
-5. Identify the serial port that the EspressoBin is connected to.
+4. Identify the serial port that the EspressoBin is connected to.
-6. Open a serial terminal program and connect to the EspressoBin (previously identified port), 115200, 8, n, 1.
+5. Open a serial terminal program and connect to the EspressoBin (previously identified port), 115200, 8, n, 1.
     1. I have had best success in Windows with PuTTY.
-7. If the EspressoBin's "Marvell>>" prompt is not displayed in the terminal, press the EspressoBin reset button.
+6. If the EspressoBin's "Marvell>>" prompt is not displayed in the terminal, press the EspressoBin reset button.
     1. If you have tried to configure the EspressoBin to boot from other media, reset the EspressoBin and press a key when prompted to stop autoboot.
-8. Paste the following into the terminal program **_one command at a time_**:
+7. Paste the following into the terminal program **_one command at a time_**:
 ```
 setenv image_name boot/Image
 setenv fdt_name boot/armada-3720-community.dtb